cbmi-group/DeepETPicker/README.md

 		- Ocp diameter(in voxels):  the real diameter of the particles.
 Empirically, in order to obtain good selection results, we recommend that the particle size is adjusted to the range of 20~30 by binning operation.
 For particles of multi-classes, their diameters should be separated with a comma.
 		- Configs: if you click 'Save configs', it would be the path to the file which contains all the parameters filled in this page

-	Note: After converting the coordinates to `*.coords`, one can get the coordinates with relion4 format using the script in `https://github.com/cbmi-group/DeepETPicker/blob/main/utils/coords_to_relion4.py` directly.

 ### **Training of DeepETPicker**